Offices in Winston-Salem, Charlotte, High Point & Greensboro

-Custody is broken into two parts- "legal" custody and "physical" custody.
-Be sure to ask your divorce lawyer to explain this in detail.
+Custody is broken into two parts – “legal” custody and “physical” custody.
+Be sure to ask your child custody lawyer to explain this in detail.
 Legal custody includes the decision-making power over the minor child.
 This includes making major medical, education and religious decisions for the child.
 The courts tend to grant joint legal custody to parents, to give equal decision-making power to both parents and to encourage co-parenting, if feasible.

 Joint custody means that both parents are fit and proper to exercise physical custody of the child, but it doesn’t necessarily mean that the parents will have equal amounts of time with the child.
 They may share equal custody or one may be the primary custodian while the other parent is granted visitation.
 Visitation can be in two forms, “reasonable visitation” or “structured visitation.”
 If a non-custodial parent is granted reasonable visitation, visitation will not be detailed but rather subject to the agreement between the parents.
 It provides more flexibility, but also requires a working, amicable relationship between the parents.

 Structured visitation involves a schedule for child visitation.
-Visitation may be structured in a variety of ways including, but not limited to, every-other weekend, alternating holidays and several weeks during the summer.
+Visitation may be structured in a variety of ways including, but not limited to, every other weekend, alternating holidays or several weeks during the summer.
 Joint custody can be very beneficial for the minor child, especially when parents are able to work together for the best interests of the child.
-Your family lawyer will help you articulate what is in the best interest of your child.
+Your child custody lawyer will help you articulate what is in the best interest of your child.

 Judges do not favor one parent over the other, but consider factors including, but not limited to: